 Assets in excess of those required to be held in the core portfolio, are typically held in the "surplus" portfolio.
 The surplus portfolio is invested in fixed maturity securities, cash and cash equivalents and can also be invested in derivative instruments.
-The assets in the surplus portfolio are not matched to specific insurance liabilities.
-In general, the duration of the surplus portfolio may be slightly longer than the core portfolio, while maintaining a focus on high quality assets.
+In general, the duration of the surplus portfolio may be slightly longer than the core portfolio.
 Currently, the Company does not hold any equity securities, derivative instruments or any alternative investments, such as hedge funds.